Colleges by Location

 Main Student Body

-That year, the school had an out-of-state student body percentage of 13.37.
+That year, the school had 13.37% of out-of-state students.
 The total number of undergraduate students enrolled at the school was 1,006, 42 of which were international students.
-The number of transfer students at this school was 79.
+The school reported to have a total of 79 transfer students.

 Student Population Gender Ratio

-The student body is coeducational, with 409 male and 694 female full-time students in 2024, which speaks volumes for gender equality at this institution.
-50 full-time graduate men and 141 full-time graduate women attended this school.
+With a coeducational student body, the school had 409 male and 694 female full-time students in 2025.
+This school had 50 full-time graduate male and 141 full-time graduate female students at this school.

 Student Population Diversity

-This school had 14 Asian students and 278 Afro-American students in 2024.
-284 undergraduate students at this school identified as Hispanic/Latino and 34 identified with more than one race.
+In 2025, out of the total number of students enrolled at the institution, the number of students of Asian origin was 14, and the number of Afro-American students was 278.
+284 students at this school identified as Hispanic/Latino and 34 identified with more than one race.
 There were also 15 students whose ethnicity is unknown.

 Cost